 You hire an agent to help sell your home because they are a professional with an understanding of the market and because they have the resources to get your home sold.
 If homes in your neighborhood are selling while yours remains static, it may be that your agent hasn’t done everything he or she could to represent you and sell your apartment.

 Take a look at your listing to make sure it’s represented honestly and professionally.
 Make sure the agent has used professional photos that highlight your space in the best light.
 Then ask yourself if your agent has initiative and is a good communicator.

-When selling your house, you may think you’re doing everything you can.
-But if it’s sitting on the market, these few tweaks can make the difference between another week on the market and getting your home sold.
+When selling New York City apartment, you may think you’re doing everything you can.
+But if it’s sitting on the market, these few tweaks can make the difference between another week on the market and get your home sold.